sn1218/Transactions_Fraud_Detection/README.md

 ## The Project
 The data was sourced from Kaggle, and each transaction was labelled with 0 for non-fraudulent or 1 for fraudulent.

 The modelling and testing was all done in the 'Online Payment Fraud Detection Using Machine Learning.ipynb' file.
-The file includes initial data cleaning, exploratory data analysis, feature engineering, and modelling using isolation forests and HDBSCAN clustering and then subclustering.
-The HBDSCAN model is then evaluated using another sample from the dataset.
+This notebook includes:
+* Initial data cleaning
+* Exploratory data analysis
+* Feature engineering
+* Modelling using isolation forests and HDBSCAN clustering, followed by subclustering
+* Evaluation of the HDBSCAN model using a separate sample from the dataset

-The centroids for the clustering and subclustering, as well as the hihg-risk cluster and subcluster lists are saved separately in 'cluster_centroids.pkl' and 'high_fraud_cluster_lists.pkl'.
-They are not required to run the notebook, but are saved for future use.
-Use the following code to open them:
+The centroids for clustering and subclustering, as well as the high-risk cluster and subcluster lists, are saved in separate files: 'cluster_centroids.pkl' and 'high_fraud_cluster_lists.pkl'.
+These files are not required to run the notebook but are saved for future use.
+Use the following code to load them:

+    import pickle

     with open('cluster_centroids.pkl', 'rb') as file:

         original_cluster_centroids = pickle.load(file)